AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/in-app-message/tutorials/tabs/javascript-from-native.md

 <Variant platform="android3x" task="call" repeat="6"/>

-With a reference to the `InAppEventHandler`, the instance method `evaluateJavascript(String, AdobeCallback<String>)` can now be leveraged to call a JavaScript method.
+With a reference to the `InAppMessageEventHandler`, the instance method `evaluateJavascript(String, AdobeCallback<String>)` can now be leveraged to call a JavaScript method.

 Further details of this API are explained in the [Android](https://developer.android.com/reference/android/webkit/WebView#evaluateJavascript(java.lang.String,%20android.webkit.ValueCallback%3Cjava.lang.String%3E)) documentation - the example below is provided for the purpose of demonstration: